Srinivasa-Pradeep/Time-Complexity-Guide/README.md

 ### 4.1 Worst, Average, Best, and Amortized Analysis

-While Big O notation formally describes the worst-case upper bound, a complete analysis considers different scenarios based on the input data's properties.[14, 67, 78]
+While Big O notation formally describes the worst-case upper bound, a complete analysis considers different scenarios based on the input data's properties.

   * **Best Case ($\\Omega$):** The most favorable input.
 For Insertion Sort, the best case is a pre-sorted array, resulting in $O(n)$ complexity.